 And this is a good thing.
 We always recommend that you arrive at least two days before the start of your cruise.
-This helps to avoid problems of possible missed flight connections, delays, or cancellations.
+This helps avoid problems of missed flight connections, delays, or cancellations.
 You do not want to miss your cruise departure.

 Distance from the actual port to the city